 This section describes how you can manage GraphQL APIs in ReadyAPI.
-To learn basic information on testing GraphQL services in ReadyAPI, see GraphQL.
+To learn basic information on testing GraphQL services in ReadyAPI, see GraphQL Testing.

 A GraphQL service is a top-level node of the GraphQL services in the Navigator panel.
 Select it to see and modify added queries, mutations, endpoints, and the service’s schema:

-You can assign endpoints from this list to GraphQL API requests, GraphQL Query, and GraphQL Mutation test steps.
+When you do not use an environment, you can assign any endpoint that is not associated with an environment to GraphQL API requests.
 In this case, the request or test step will send a request to the specified endpoint.
-Once you change the endpoint, it will be updated in all the requests and test steps using it.
+Once you change the endpoint, it will be updated in all the requests and test steps using it:

-The Definition page shows the GraphQL schema: defined types, queries and mutations.
+The Specification page shows the GraphQL schema: defined types, queries and mutations.
 This information helps you build queries and mutations.

 To quickly navigate through the schema, use the navigation tree on the left.

 Queries and mutations are grouped in the Navigator under the nodes with the same names: Queries and Mutations.

 For each query and mutation, you create one or more requests, each of them may fetch a different set of data from the service or specify different parameters for mutations.